TheLunchtimeAttack/matasano-challenges/python/TUTORIAL.md

 You have some annoying colleague who insists that learning git is unnecessary and has spent the past year working on a thesis which is just a single .tex monstrosity.
 You think it's time to teach them a lesson...

+The plan is to write a program which takes in a .tex file and encrypts it using a very simple cipher.

 ## The Setup